Click here for PDF version

 In general, there are two (2) types of student conduct appeals.
 First, appeals that do not involve temporary suspension, suspension, expulsion, credit recession, and/or degree revocation are handled by the Vice President for Student Affairs.
 Secondly, appeals that do involve temporary suspension, suspension, expulsion, credit recession, and/or degree revocation are handled by the Committee on Student Conduct.
 The Committee on Student Conduct is a committee consisting of faculty, students, and sometimes staff members.

 Appeals handled by the Committee on Student Conduct: To initiate an appeal, a student must make the request.
-The Office of Student Conduct Appeal Request Form should be completed and submitted with the submitted date and your signature within one (1) University day, after the disciplinary decision is rendered and received.
+The Office of Student Conduct Appeal Form should be completed and submitted with the submitted date and your signature within three (3) University days, after the disciplinary decision is rendered and received.
 Please refer to your current copy of the University of Central Oklahoma Code of Student Conduct concerning the appeal process and your rights as a UCO student.
 If the student appeals a decision of suspension, expulsion, degree revocation, or rescission of credit, the decision will stand until after a hearing before the Committee on Student Conduct.
 Any act by a properly constituted committee, at which a quorum of the committee is present, shall be binding.

 A decision to temporarily suspend becomes effective immediately, but may be overturned after a hearing before the Committee on Student Conduct.
 Hearings will be held as soon as practical after the student makes the request.

-The Director of Student Conduct or designee shall serve as the University’s representative in appeals before the Committee on Student Conduct.
+The Director of Student Conduct shall serve as the University’s representative in appeals before the Committee on Student Conduct.
 The University Legal Counsel shall serve as the advisor to the Committee on Student Conduct on matters of procedure.

 19. What is considered hazing?